andwn/xgm-standalone/README.md

 Once you have the `z80-xgm.bin` copy that into your project, along with the contents of the `m68k-src` directory.

+Give `m68k-src/xgm.h` and `example/main.c` a read for further instructions.

-You may need to modify these paths in xgm.s.
+You may need to modify these paths in `m68k-src/xgm.s`.
 Just point them to where the files actually are, relative to your project root.

     /* XGM Driver blob */
-    BIN z80_xgm,    "res/z80_xgm.bin"
+    BIN z80_xgm,    "z80_xgm.bin"
     z80_xgm_end:

-    BIN stop_xgm,   "res/stop_xgm.bin"
+    BIN stop_xgm,   "stop_xgm.bin"

-You essentially need to run these in order:

-    // Init or nothing will happen
-    xgm_init();
-    // XGM keeps a table of samples in memory, up to 256.
-    // Each entry has an address to the start of a sample, and the length in bytes.
-    // So, for each sample, we need to provide this information to xgm_pcm_set.
-    // The first 64 or so entries are reserved for BGM samples, so use higher
-    // numbers for the ID.
-    xgm_pcm_set(SFX_ID, SFX_MySound, SFX_MySound_end-SFX_MySound);
-    // To play a track
-    xgm_music_play(BGM_MySong);
-    // To play a sound effect
-    xgm_pcm_play(SFX_ID, PRIORITY);
-    // In your vertical interrupt (or after waiting for vblank if you don't use vint) xgm_vblank_process();

-You could just copy the tools to /bin, or include compiling them as a step in building your Mega Drive project.
+As for installing the tools to your system, you could just copy them to `/usr/local/bin`, or include compiling them as a step in building your own Mega Drive project.

-When in doubt, copy what the example project does.

 ## How do I get sound data in my game without Rescomp?